 9.3 Privacy related requirements

 Although a user of a M2M System is generally considered to be an application or functional agent that represents a human, there are links between a device and its user that can be either directly derived or indirectly deduced.
-Consequently, identifiers used for communication in the M2M System must not be directly related to the real identity of either the device or its user, except where this is a requirement for operation of a specific M2M Application.
+Consequently, identifiers used for communication in the M2M System shall not be directly related to the real identity of either the device or its user, except where this is a requirement for operation of a specific M2M Application.
 The use of pseudonyms is a means to support this requirement.

 9.4 RBAC Token Based Feature Requirements